lock3/wg21/p2258/appendix.md

 ```

 A downside of this approach is that single character unary operators are not
-particularly visually distinctive, and we have found that splice constructs
+very visually distinctive, and we have found that splice constructs standing out
-standing out really helps readability.
+really helps readability.
 This also seems just a little too cute.